granthale/wip-book/content/Notes/Study habits (Huberman).md

 ==Keeping a regular study schedule helps the brain learn the skill of focus==

-==Motivation of top-performing students seem to have long-arcs (e.g., implications on family, life, etc.)
+==Motivation of top-performing students seem to have long-arcs (e.g., implications on family, life, etc.)==

-==Effort is the cornerstone of learning; studying that feels challenging is the most effective
+==Effort is the cornerstone of learning; studying that feels challenging is the most effective==

 Testing is one of the best ways to build our knowledge and offset forgetting (i.e., Anki is great)